 These documents are long, but I guarantee you that we read every line.

 Every new applicant will receive some degree of questions from your reviewer.
-If you take a week to answer, that's another week longer your process will be.
+You will likely get a Q&A request with multiple questions and requests for additional documents from your reviewing officer about 2 weeks after you submit your application.
+If you take a month to answer, that’s another month longer your process will be.

 5. Be familiar with the timelines and know what to expect.